mendix/docs/content/refguide/studio-security-enabled.md

 {{% alert type="info" %}}If your project already has the AppCloudServices module installed, you will not be able to enable security from Studio.
 You can only set security manually in Studio Pro meeting the following requirements:

 * Security should be set to **Production** <br/>
-* The AppCloudServices module should be set up to enable single sign on (For more information on how to set the module up, see [Mendix Single Sign On](/developerportal/deploy/integrate-with-mendix-sso) in the *Developer Portal Guide*)
+* The AppCloudServices module should be set up to enable single sign on

 {{% /alert %}}